xoxzo/blog.xoxzo.com/content/Announcements/2020-03-19-fighting-covid19-en.md

 These efforts, of course, are continuous and did not start and will not stop with the COVID-19 crisis.

-Due to our remote nature, we also have minimal physical contact with our customers or vendors.
+Due to our remote nature, we also have minimal physical contact with our customers and vendors.
 All necessary meetings have all been rescheduled to be done online.

 ## Our business, our community and our economy